SilveiraLeonardo/notes-forget/notes_summary_2.md

 ![sequential acc](./image/sequential_acc.png)

-These early studies identified two causes for this phenomenon:
+These early studies identified two *possible* causes for this phenomenon:

 1. The nature of gradient descent optimization; and
 2. The use of distributed representation.